These sites contain information that we find useful during our times at Ocean View, or which we recommend to visitors:

 Ferry schedules, fares and information: http://www.calmac.co.uk/

-Car rental (we recommend the local agency based in the neighbouring village of Arnol, with pick-up and drop-off service at Stornoway Airport and Ferry Dock): http://www.arnolmotors.com/
+Car rental with pick-up and drop-off service at Stornoway Airport and Ferry Dock: https://www.carhire-hebrides.co.uk/

 Coastal boat trips in Bernera area or to offshore islands, with rigid inflatable boat and reliable skipper (a marvellous adventure): http://www.seatrek.co.uk/